mactsouk/d3-live/regular-user.md

 ### Visualizing Data

+This section will show the JavaScript code used for visualizing the data.
+As mentioned before, we are going to use the *D3.js* library for visualizing the data.

 Note that a visualization tells you information about the data you put to it.
-Therefore if you do not like the generated output, you should rethink the value of your data as well as the visualization you used.
+Therefore if you do not like the generated output, you should rethink the value of your data as well as the visualization type you used.

 ### The final output